Taha Muhie-eldin Marouf: Political life

+Iraq War

 It was announced that Marouf was taken into custody on 2 May 2003.
 He had been captured with two other Saddam deputies Abd al-Tawab Mullah Huwaysh, director of the Office of Military Industrialization and a deputy prime minister in charge of arms procurement, and Mizban Khadr Hadi commander of one of four military regions Saddam established on the eve of the 2003 invasion of Iraq.
 Marouf was #24 (initially #42) on the U.S. list of most-wanted Iraqis.
-He was represented by the nine of diamonds in the Most-wanted Iraqi playing cards.
+He was represented by the nine of diamonds in the most-wanted Iraqi playing cards.

+On May 3, 2003, American forces detained him and placed him in their custody.
+However, he was later released, as no evidence linked him to war crimes or crimes against humanity, unlike other officials from the former regime.
+Seen largely as a symbolic representative of the Kurds, his role did not attract significant allegations.
+Following his release, he relocated to the Kurdistan region in northern Iraq, where he spent the remainder of his years.

+Death

 He died on 7 August 2009 in Amman, Jordan.
-He was buried in Erbil, Iraq, the following day.
+He was buried in Erbil, Kurdistan Region the following day.